benchristelcom/benchristelcom.github.io/src/heroes4/map-design-ideas.md

     at least some reward for attacking outnumbered creatures
   - Give mobs items?
 Could cut both ways.
   - Give mobs heroes?
 Maybe they won't run then.
 Experiment with this.

+## Research questions

+- Do neutral armies with a hero ever flee from combat?
+- Can an army without a hero free a hero imprisoned in a town?